ohadch/ohadch/README.md

 - Docker and Kubernetes
 - AWS and GCP

-💼 I more than five years of hands on experience building b2b data-driven applications.
+💼 I have more than five years of hands on experience building b2b data-driven applications.

 🌹 I voluntarily developed a realtime management system for my gliding club.